-That’s the short answer, but there’s more to know about aeration before you get started.
+That’s the short answer, but there’s more to know before you get started.

 In this quick guide, you’ll learn the basics of lawn aeration, including the factors that impact frequency, why overseeding often accompanies aeration, and the simple steps to do it yourself.

 - How to Know if Your Soil Is Compacted